-The 2023 Mazda MX-30 is the brand's first foray into the world of battery-electric mobility, and it's a fabulously quiet, smooth, and economical way to get around Mississauga, or elsewhere in the Greater Toronto Area.
+The 2024 Mazda MX-30 is the brand's first foray into the world of battery-electric mobility, and it's a fabulously quiet, smooth, and economical way to get around Mississauga or elsewhere in the Greater Toronto Area.
 If you've been considering moving to an electric vehicle (EV) but you've been put off by high prices and questionable styling, the MX-30 is the answer.

-If one element of the styling sets the Mazda apart from the crowd, it has to be what the manufacturer calls its "Freestyle Doors.”
-While the MX-30 isn’t the first vehicle to feature what many call “suicide doors,” it is unique in its class.
+If one element of the styling sets the Mazda apart from the crowd, it has to be what the manufacturer calls its "Freestyle Doors."
+Here the MX-30 is unique in its class.
 Instead of conventional front and rear doors that open out the same way, the front and rear doors of the MX-30 open in opposite directions to create a single, large open space with no pillar dividing the front and rear seats.

-It could be a tough decision between the GS and GT versions of the 2023 Mazda MX-30 if your budget brings them both into consideration.
-But even if it doesn’t, you’re sure to be impressed with the standard GS specification.
+It could be a tough decision between the GS and GT versions of the 2024 Mazda MX-30 if your budget brings them both into consideration.
+You're sure to be impressed with the standard GS specification.
 The GS comes with standard LED lights, paddle shifters, air conditioning, black/grey combination cloth upholstery, heated front seats, a heated steering wheel, and an i-Activsense display.
 The GT also gets an infotainment system with an 8.8-inch display, Android Auto, Apple CarPlay, and navigation.

-Suppose you'd like an even more impressive specification.
-In that case, the GT adds to that with adaptive headlights with automatic leveling, front wiper de-icers, a power-operated glass moonroof, and a 12-speaker Bose premium audio system.
+If you'd like an even more impressive specification, the GT adds to that with adaptive headlights with automatic levelling, front wiper de-icers, a power-operated glass moonroof, and a 12-speaker Bose premium audio system.
 That's not all, though, as the GT also features two-tone leatherette and cloth-trimmed upholstery, a 10-way power-adjustable driver's seat, a 360-degree View Monitor, and front parking sensors.